skyformat99/Hermes/DESIGN.md

 Here, i want to point the 'structured data', that means we clearly have to use a communication protocol which allows us to be sure to get all data and in the right order.
 Without this, it will be impossible to unserialize object and get data back.
 So for obvious reasons, Hermes network operations about protobuf will always use TCP protocol.

 One more thing, as you should know, using protobuf needs to have defined a .proto model and generate according classes.
-So let's assume that our protobuf package is name 'package' and our message model named 'msg'.I know i'm quite imaginative :)
+So let's assume that our protobuf package is name 'package' and our message model named 'message'.I know i'm quite imaginative :)

   if you need help about using protobuf : [`Google Protocol Buffers doc`](https://developers.google.com/protocol-buffers/?hl=en)